 Commentary.
 This ordinance creates zoning districts that encourage mixed uses within districts.
 The primary policy objectives in developing these zones are: 1) to separate hazardous industrial uses from high concentrations of residential development; 2) to concentrate traffic from commercial and high intensity residential development around roads in the Town which can more easily handle higher traffic volumes; 3) to protect the public safety by encouraging development which is adequately served by roads, fire stations, and police stations, and 4) to preserve property values based on the rural character of the Town by discouraging residential subdivisions in remote areas of the Town and the commercial strip development which follows these developments.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Zoning Map Guidelines

 The boundaries of the various districts and overlay zones are shown on the Official Zoning Map of Sorrento Town, Louisiana.
-This map appears as Appendix XI of this Unified Development Code, with an accompanying legend that explains the map’s symbols.
+This map appears as Appendix V of this Unified Development Code, with an accompanying legend that explains the map’s symbols.
 The zoning maps, including all notations, are part of this Ordinance.

-The chairman of the Planning and Zoning Commissions, the chairman of the Town Council and the Town Mayor shall sign and date the zoning map.
+The chairman of the Planning and Zoning Commissions and the Town Mayor shall sign and date the zoning map.

 Unless otherwise shown on the zoning map, the boundary lines of zoning districts and overlay zones are lot lines, property lines, the center lines of streets or alleys or such lines extended, railroad right-of-way lines, the center lines of creeks and streams or corporate limit lines as they existed at the time of the enactment of this ordinance, or otherwise section lines, as they exist within the various townships and ranges.
 Boundary lines, which do not coincide with these landmarks, shall be determined by using the scale of the zoning map.
 If a boundary line traverses a parcel or tract of land and if a minimum of 51% of the property is located within a particular district, then the entire parcel or tract would be considered as being zoned that particular district.
 If a parcel or tract of land whose zoning is affected by this provision is subdivided, the zoning district in which the newly created tract, parcel or lot is located shall govern each individual tract, parcel, or lot of land created by the subdivision of the original tract.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Mixed Use Corridors (MU) and (MU2)